CSC325-Shared/CSC325-Team-2.8-Final/README.md

 `/setup` - Creates the channels the bot will use.
 This is currently in progress, and the channels are not used by the bot yet.

+`/help` - Shows a list of current commands and a description of each.

 ## Starter Code
 The starter code for this bot was from [Chase C's tutorial bot](https://github.com/Meapers0/Tutorial-bot), following [this guide](https://discordjs.guide/).